-To learn more about Starkey hearing foundation you can visit Starkey's website.
+To learn more about the Starkey hearing foundation you can visit Starkey's website.

 Hoops for a Hearing is our annual fall philanthropy event.
 The event is a 3v3 basketball tournament held on campus.
 Along with the tournament, there is food, music, and an opportunity to cheer on the games.
 All proceeds raised benefit Starkey Hearing Foundation and the Center For Hearing and Speech.

 Craws for a Cause is our annual spring philanthropy event.
 This event is a crawfish boil held at the Delta Zeta house.
 Crawfish, corn, and potatoes are served while guest enjoy live music, games such as corn hole and washers, and an opportunity to win raffle prizes.
-All proceeds raised benefit Starkey Hearing Foundation and the Center for Hearing and Speech.
+All proceeds raised benefit Starkey Hearing Foundation and the Texas Hearing Institute.

 Our chapter also participates in many opportunities to serve our local community.
 Each year Delta Zeta participates in Texas A&M's Big Event.
 Additionally, we frequently volunteer at the local food bank, hold blood drives, and volunteer with our local philanthropy, Center for Hearing and Speech.
 We also have members travel to California to participate in our National Service Project, The Painted Turtle, which is a camp put on at no cost for children with serious medical conditions to celebrate just being kids.